oschettler/firefox-extension/README.md

-# firefox-extension
+# VoiCo Firefox Extension

-Save bookmarks from Firefox into Knowfox
+Show a Voice Code on every website.